 By ATB Financial 26 February 2019 4 min read

-We know—New Year’s resolutions can be cliche.
-Whether you want to get to the gym more than once every six months, or schedule your time to prevent burnout, these “goals” can seem much more like wishful thinking than purposeful goal setting.
+Thinking of potential goals is easy, actually achieving them is a bit more difficult.
+Whether you want to get to the gym more often, or start scheduling your time better, these "goals" can often seem more like wishful thinking than purposeful goal setting.

 Well, there’s no magical solution for you to make changes in your life.
 That’s something only you can choose for yourself.
 But we do know a way to make those goals achievable.
 Enter, SMART goals.
 SMART stands for Specific, Measurable, Attainable, Realistic, and Timely.
 This handy acronym can guide your goal setting, giving you the tools to make goals that you can actually meet.
 Let’s dive a little deeper.

 If your goal is vague or undefined, how can you expect yourself to meet it?
 Give your goal shape by defining what exactly you want.

 Let’s make this real by using retirement as your specific goal.